dbanksdesign/nu-disco-vscode-theme/vsc-extension-quickstart.md

-# Welcome to your VS Code Extension
+# VS Code Color Theme with Style Dictionary

-## What's in the folder

-* This folder contains all of the files necessary for your color theme extension.
+## Getting started

+1. Install dependencies using yarn or npm
+1. Run `npm run build` to create the theme files or run `npm run watch` to watch for file changes and run the build process

+## What to look at

-* `package.json` - this is the manifest file that defines the location of the theme file and specifies the base theme of the theme.
+* **build.js**: this is the manifest file that defines the location of the theme file and specifies the base theme of the theme.
+* **tokens/**: this contains core design tokens that are aliased/referenced in the theme
-* `themes/Pascal Theme-color-theme.json` - the color theme definition file.
+* **theme/**: defines the theme colors of the editor
+* **theme/tokenColors**: defines the syntax highlighting colors, which are called 'tokenColors' in a VS Code theme
+* **package.json**:

 ## Get up and running straight away